 Eating disorders in men

-When trying to understand and/or support a man with an eating disorder it can be helpful to be mindful that eating disorders can present in different ways in men and that there are certain risk factors to be aware of that are more “male-oriented”.
+When trying to understand and/or support a man with an eating disorder be mindful that eating disorders can present in different ways in men.
+There are certain risk factors to be aware of that are more “male-oriented”.

 However, in terms of treatment and recovery, anyone experiencing an eating disorder needs help and support to embark on, and continue with, the journey of recovery.